Al-Sah/university-projects/web-development-course/lab-work6/README.md

 Provide the user with the opportunity to obtain the following information:
 1. Messages from the selected client
 2. Total incoming and outgoing traffic
 3. Display a list of customers with a negative account balance

+Use db/setup-collections.php to add random data to the mongodb

 ---